powolnik/powolnik/README.md

 <h1 align="center">Hi, I'm Radosław Wolnik</h1>
 <h3 align="center">C++/(UE)Blueprint Junior Game Programmer and python passionate</h3>

-- 🌱 I’m currently adding python to my [C++ and Unreal Engine](https://www.udemy.com/course/unreal-engine-the-ultimate-shooter-course/)  skills, to extend my workflow possibilities even more with help of new AI discoveries.
+- 🌱 I’m working on adding python to my [C++ and Unreal Engine](https://www.udemy.com/course/unreal-engine-the-ultimate-shooter-course/)  skills, to extend my workflow possibilities even more with help of new AI discoveries.

 - 👨‍💻 All of my projects are available at [Linktr.ee](linktr.ee/wolnikradek)